python-zeroconf/python-zeroconf/README.rst

   datatracker.ietf.org/doc/html/rfc6762#section-5.4
 * TRAFFIC REDUCTION: Implemented protect the network against excessive packet flooding (#619) @bdraco
 * TRAFFIC REDUCTION: Additionals are now suppressed when they are already in the answers section (#617) @bdraco
-* TRAFFIC REDUCTION: Additionals are no longer included when the answer is suppressed by known-answer supression (#614) @bdraco
+* TRAFFIC REDUCTION: Additionals are no longer included when the answer is suppressed by known-answer suppression (#614) @bdraco
 * TRAFFIC REDUCTION: Implemented multi-packet known answer supression (#687) @bdraco

   Implements datatracker.ietf.org/doc/html/rfc6762#section-7.2
-* TRAFFIC REDUCTION: Implemented efficent bucketing of queries with known answers (#698) @bdraco
+* TRAFFIC REDUCTION: Implemented efficient bucketing of queries with known answers (#698) @bdraco
-* TRAFFIC REDUCTION: Implemented duplicate question supression (#770) @bdraco
+* TRAFFIC REDUCTION: Implemented duplicate question suppression (#770) @bdraco

   http://datatracker.ietf.org/doc/html/rfc6762#section-7.3
 * MAJOR BUG: Fixed answering matching PTR queries with the ANY query (#618) @bdraco
-* MAJOR BUG: Fixed lookup of uppercase names in registry (#597) @bdraco
+* MAJOR BUG: Fixed lookup of uppercase names in the registry (#597) @bdraco

   If the ServiceInfo was registered with an uppercase name and the query was for a lowercase name, it would not be found and vice-versa.